 The Black Diamond Momentum Harness is one of the most popular all-rounders on the market.
 Designed to be used everywhere from indoor climbing walls to outdoor trad or sport routes, its Dual Core Construction distributes weight evenly and offers the perfect combination of support and lightness.
 The quick-drying OpenAir waist belt encases a supportive insert between two separate bands of webbing for maximum breathability; while the Speed Adjust buckle saves time and eliminates the chance of making a mistake when tying in.

 The harness’s TrakFIT leg loops are fully adjustable, allowing them to accommodate extra layers when alpine or ice climbing.
 Attach your karabiners and quickdraws to one of four pressure-molded gear loops; and your chalk bag to the sturdy haul loop.
-Above all, Amazon reviewers appreciate the fact that this harness delivers excellent quality at a price that won’t break the bank.
 There are five sizes available (from extra small to extra large), while colors include graphite, slate, lava, and verde.
 Female climbers can also purchase the Momentum with a women-specific rise for added comfort.

 The Black Diamond Aspect Harness is the ideal fit for winter climbing fanatics.
 Its waist belt features an ergonomic bullhorn shape and Dual Core XP construction.
 The latter involves two thin webbing straps attached to an EVA foam insert, which together distribute weight to eliminate pressure points.
 The use of closed cell EVA foam is key as it prevents water from being absorbed and freezing, keeping the harness flexible even in subzero conditions.
 The waist belt and leg loops also feature the brand’s Bombshell anti-abrasion patches, which are 20 times stronger than traditional nylon.